YouweGit/PimcoreQuickstart/README.md

 git remote add origin ssh://git@source.youwe.nl:7999/pimb2b/pimcore-your-project-name.git git push -u origin master
 ```

-* verify the output of the script!!

-* follow the instructions on screen

 * continue local setup instructions from the README.md of the new project